FusionAuth/fusionauth-site/site/_posts/2022-04-14-announcing-fusionauth-1.36.md

 ## Nintendo Online Identity Provider

 Nintendo Online (forthcoming) has been added as an identity provider, allowing users to log in using their Nintendo Online accounts.

+{% include _image.liquid src="/assets/img/blogs/release-1-36/nintendo-login.png" alt="Nintendo added as Idp." class="img-fluid" figure=true %}

 This feature is available to our Enterprise and Essentials license holders as part of the “Advanced and gaming Idp” suite.
 Learn more about these editions by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).

 ## Webhook for user Link and Unlink